Are Glass Block Windows Worth It? Why You Should Avoid Them

 They are heavy and the process used to create them is expensive, so they can be a costly addition to your home when compared with the standard alternatives.

 Additionally, you'd need to secure help for installation and have them re-sealed every so often to prevent water from seeping through.
+Overall, glass block windows are expensive and outdated when compared to modern window options.

 Glass Block Windows Are Unsuitable for Warm Climates